shawn111/wyrcan/README.md

 # Configure and Boot Wyrcan

-From here we basically want to boot Wyrcan with `wyrcan.img=CONTAINER` in the kernel `cmdline`.
+From here we basically want to boot Wyrcan with `wyr.img=CONTAINER` in the kernel `cmdline`.
 How we accomplish this depends on how are going to boot Wyrcan.
 There are two boot methods available: direct boot and ISO boot.